Cruising in Milford Sound, New Zealand

 The fjord – it is a glacial, rather than river, valley that was inundated by Tasman Sea after the ice retreated.
 The fjord’s length – about 15 kilometres inland from Tasman Sea – can be travelled comfortably in a few hours.
 Albeit shorter by almost 30 kilometres compared to New Zealand’s longest fjord, Dusky Sound, Milford Sound is never short on photogenic landscapes that leave even the most experienced traveller wide-eyed, and tranquillity characteristic of New Zealand’s wilderness.

 Because its thickly forested slopes are vigorously fed by rain, Milford Sound’s seawater is topped with tannin-rich freshwater the colour of strong tea.
 This phenomenon creates an impressive underwater forest of seven-million-strong black coral trees that usually grow in depths of 30-40 metres out in the open sea, but grow only at a depth of 10 metres here in the fjord.
-Simple binoculars reveal the daily lives of resident Fiordland penguins, seals, dolphins and occasionally, visiting whales, to the observant visitor.
+Simple binoculars held while cruising in Milford Sound reveal the daily lives of resident Fiordland penguins, seals, dolphins and occasionally, visiting whales, to the observant visitor.